Onchan: Facilities and accommodation

 The main shopping areas are The Village Walk, a small shopping arcade and Avondale Court, both off Avondale Road, Main Road and Port Jack.
 A house on the Whitebridge Road at one time had its own (private) miniature railway in its grounds.
 This was never a public railway.
 Onchan Community Centre is located off School Road with a community hall, sports hall, games room and committee room.
 There are a number of hotels and guest houses in the village and the Glen Dhoo and Lower Ballacottier campsites.
 DHSOB FC operate a campsite each year during the annual Isle of Man TT motorcycle racing.
 The area has a number of residential housing estates including a large collection of local authority housing at Nursery Avenue, an estate at Ballachrink which also houses more local authority dwellings, Lakeside Gardens to the north east side of the village, Birch Hill, which can be found above the core village area and a number of older residences in the centre, notably Royal Avenue, Port Jack and Alberta Drive all of which were developed in the earliest years of the twentieth century.

 Demographics

 The Isle of Man census 2021 lists the population as 9,039, down from the 2016 figure of 9,128, which was a decrease from the population of 9,273 in 2011.
 It is the largest village on the island.
-It also has a higher population than three of the four towns - Castletown, Peel and Ramsey, making it the second largest settlement on the island.
+It also has a higher population than all three of the island's towns - Castletown, Peel and Ramsey, making it the second largest settlement on the island (Douglas, a city since 2024, is the largest).
 Onchan is now principally a dormitory village, providing homes for workers in nearby Douglas.